 Staff recommends that wells drilled before 1989 and those subject to flooding be checked for bacterial quality on a routine basis but at least annually.
-There is a local lab and one in Ukiah that provide this service.
+There is one lab in Ukiah (Alpha Labs) that provides this service.
 Services are provided for domestic wells, agricultural wells, and monitoring wells.

 Well Permit Application Package